Meet Carolyn Silan, PT

 With a Touch of Good Fortune

-I’ve always had a caring nature, and when you combine that with a deep drive to be the most effective Physical Therapist I can be—and a personal health journey that’s taught me a lot over the past six months—you get someone truly committed to results.
+I’ve always had a caring nature, and when you combine that with a deep drive to be the most effective Physical Therapist I can be—and a personal health journey that’s taught me a lot over the past two years—you get someone truly committed to results.
 My path in Orthopedic Physical Therapy has been shaped by dedication, a little good fortune, and more than a few serendipitous moments.
 It’s been a journey, and it’s made me better—

 for myself and for you.